VeritasSoftware/WebRTC/README.md

 ## Steps to run the demo

-Run the SampleApi first, then run the SampleBlazorWebApp or sample-angular-web-app.
+Run the SampleApi first, then run the SampleBlazorWebApp or sample-angular-web-app or sample-react-web-app.

-Open multiple browsers, each with their own camera & microphone, to see the WebRTC communication in action.
+Open multiple browsers (eg. Edge & Chrome), each with their own camera & microphone, to see the WebRTC communication in action.

-Click the Video Chat link in the navigation menu to access the video chat page.

-Select "Local" in the dropdown in one browser first.
+On the video chat page, select "Local" in the dropdown in one browser first.

 Then, "Remote" in the other browser to see the communication.